jonBarcus/ocigenai-BuildingAnAgenticHotelConcierge/2-lab2/2-lab2b-problem-solving-concierge-oci-adk.md

-# Lab 2B: Build the Problem-Solving Concierge (Live Tool with OCI ADK)
+# Lab 2B: Build a Data-Driven Concierge to Solve Problems in Real Time with OCI ADK

 ### Introduction
 In this lab, we take Maria’s hotel AI journey to the next level.